zachvalenta/notes-sw/za/vim.md

 * switch dir, switch project in IDE https://github.com/dandavison/wormhole

 THINGS I'M NOTICING ABOUT VSC
-* autocomplete works for any word in the workspace
-* prompt to clear editor history is annoying https://github.com/microsoft/vscode/pull/156421
 * ❌ constantly wipes out the outliner and requires Vim action to prompt redraw
 * ❌ symbol search doesn't work after git pull of new files | movement of headers
+> sometimes not at all, even after you've just opened file and navigated to header
 * ❌ Vim plugin fails on big CSV files
 * ❌ no tab groups https://github.com/microsoft/vscode/issues/100335
+* when you uninstall an extension you need to close and reopen VSC for that extesion to be removed from `$HOME/.vscode/extensions`
+* autocomplete works for any word in the workspace
+* prompt to clear editor history is annoying https://github.com/microsoft/vscode/pull/156421

 WORKSPACES 📜 https://code.visualstudio.com/docs/editor/multi-root-workspaces
 * _workspace_: dir(s) in scope for search https://stackoverflow.com/a/50185038